uarslan-git/its/api/info/data_collection.md

 Technische Fakultaet
 AG Machine Learning
 Postfach 10 01 31
+33501 Bielefeld
 E-Mail [its@techfak.de](mailto:its@techfak.de)

 ## 2. Types of Data Collected

-We collect the following types of pseudomised data in order to ensure the basic functionality of our application.
+We collect the following types of pseudonymised data in order to ensure the basic functionality of our application.

 - **Profile Information** Username, enrolled courses, etc.
 - **Interaction Data** The last state of your attempt on each task.